-- Build upon its current faculty’s world-class research in statistical models and data analysis to solve 21st century problems, including research in massive (distributed, diverse) data sets in science, (e.g. fMRI, biology, forensic science), medicine (e.g., pharmocokinetic models, screening trials), and social science (e.g., psychology, sociology, economics);
+- Build upon its current faculty’s world-class research in statistical models and data analysis to solve 21st century problems, including research in large distributed and diverse) data sets in science, (e.g. fMRI, biology, environmental science, forensic science), medicine (e.g., personalized medicine, screening trials), text analysis (sur-veys, communications), and social science (e.g., psychology, sociology, economics);

-- Provide students at all levels a firm foundation in theory and applications, enabling undergraduate majors and graduate students to conduct research in statistics and to solve real-world problems;
+- Provide students at all levels a firm foundation in theory and applications, enabling undergraduate majors and graduate students to understand and/or conductresearch in statistics and to solve real-world problems;

 - Support the research and teaching missions of UVA: